s-blu/obsidian_dataview_example_vault/30 Dataview Resources/31 Query Overviews/Use Case Overview.md

 For Newcomers, we have our [[Learn the Basics]] Use Case, that points you to the correct places in the documentation and give you basic syntax examples.

-> [!attention] Work in Progress
+> [!attention] Contributions welcome!
-> Most Use Cases are not available yet - but we are working on them! :) Check back later!
+> Most Use Cases are not available right now.
+When you want to help making this vault more useful, please consider contributing one of linked Use Cases below!
+Find more information about contributing under [[Contribution]] and more about Use Cases under [[Use Cases]].
+Thank you!

 ## Periodic Notes